efebaydogan/Unity2D-ScoreSystem/README.md

 ATTENTION : For the application to work correctly, the isTrigger in the collider of the object you will collect points from must be active.

+ATTENTION : The tag of the object you will collect points for should be "star" (I made it a star because my object is a star)

 ## What you need to do in Unity

 - You need to create a text object.
 To do this, you need to right-click on the hierarchy section and select UI > Text/TextMeshPro.